Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 ### Resolution

-As with many things in life, there's a number of ways you can do it.
+As with many things in life, there's a number of ways you can do it in the NoSQL world.
 Riak lets you pick from a variety of strategies.

 The simplest of these is by timestamp.
 Riak simply looks at when the value was last updated, according to the local clock of the node into which the object was put.
 It then overwrites all values on all nodes with the object with the latest clock value.